 - Preheat oven to 400˚.

-- Transfer spinach mixture to bowl; stir in Feta & walnuts.
+- Transfer spinach mixture to bowl; fold in Feta, Parmesan cheese and walnuts.

-- Add nutmeg and season with salt & pepper.
+- Add nutmeg and season with salt and pepper.

 - Lay 1 sheet of phyllo dough flat (cover rest with damp towel to prevent drying); brush with butter.